stormearthandlava/stormearthandlava.github.io/blog/_posts/2023-10-25-open-letter.md

 One of the recurring answer when talking about Elemental Shaman Utility and how to "fix" it compared to the other specs is "just give them {{ site.data.talent.skyfury_totem }}".
 In my opinion, that's a terrible take.
 Party wide buffs that need to be refreshed every 2 minutes are a thing of the past.
 Having to reposition your {{ site.data.externals.wft }} with each movement is not particularly fun gameplay.
 If Warrior's {{ site.data.externals.battle_shout }} was 2 minutes and needed to be reapplied during the encounter, as it is in Vanilla WoW, it would be weird and feel out of date.
 Again, in my opinion, {{ site.data.externals.wft }} and the plausible {{ site.data.talent.skyfury_totem }} are just as outdated and need an update to match with today's gameplay.

 In dungeon, Enhancement Shaman benefit more from {{ site.data.talent.chain_heal }} and {{ site.data.talent.thundershock }} than us.
 Thanks to {{ site.data.talent.maelstrom_weapon }}, their {{ site.data.talent.chain_heal }} provide instant group-wide burst healing which is invaluable during healing checks, and they are already in a prime position to use {{ site.data.talent.thundershock }} since it requires to be in melee.
-They have also more Class tree point since they can skip {{ site.data.talent.swg }} and {{ site.data.talent.ns }} as they don't spend as much time casting, giving them even more utility flexibility.

 <hr>